peteroupc/peteroupc.github.io/graphics.md

 [^9]: It is being considered whether to replace these 2-D limits with one of the following alternatives:<br><br>1.
 Instead of tiles, sprites, and layers, the game uses a _frame buffer_ (array of color samples, called pixels, in computer memory) with no more than 8 bits per pixel (no more than 256 simultaneous colors) and all visuals in the game must be _rendered in software_.
 But I don't know of a way to describe further restrictions useful for game programming in the mid- to late 1990s style.<br>2.
 The 2-D limits in the specification apply, but instead of replacing a 2-D layer, the 3-D layer is simply a special sprite that covers the game screen (the usual size limits for sprites don't apply) and can have transparent and translucent pixels.<br>3.
 Same as (2), but in addition, there are no tiles or 2-D layers (all the graphics are sprites).<br><br>The tile-based limits in this specification also suit games that support only text display, and thus have visuals that resemble the text modes (as opposed to graphics modes) found in PCs and computer terminals.

-[^10]: The Neo Geo (1990) has only one 2-D layer; the rest of the graphics are sprites drawn below that layer.
+[^10]: The Neo Geo (1990) has only one 2-D layer; the rest of the visuals are sprites drawn below that layer.

 [^11]: Translucent pixels enable _alpha blending_ techniques (the mixing of one image with another).
 But alpha blending was “relatively new to PC games” at the time of _Quake_’s launch in 1996, according to Abrash (1997), and is practically not discussed at all in _Tricks of the Mac Game Programming Gurus_ (1995).
 Only images with opaque and/or transparent pixels tended to be supported in early-1990s video games.

 [^12]: SEGA arcade machines from the 1980s and earlier had rudimentary systems for scaling (stretching or shrinking) sprites horizontally and vertically.
 In the Super Famicom/Super Nintendo Entertainment System (1990), sprites could not be scaled, but they could be flipped.

 [^13]: Tile- and sprite-based graphics were in place largely because they saved memory; they were popularized by the arcade game _Galaxian_ (1979).
-Indeed, this system, present in the Nintendo DS and many earlier game consoles, was abandoned in the Nintendo 3DS in favor of a frame buffer (see the "Architecture of Consoles" series by Rodrigo Copetti).<br>Game consoles employing tile-based graphics tended to limit not only the number of sprites per frame, but also the number of sprites per row of pixels, but a per-row limit is not adopted here.
+Indeed, this system, present in the Nintendo DS and many earlier game consoles, was abandoned in the Nintendo 3DS in favor of a frame buffer (see the "Architecture of Consoles" series by Rodrigo Copetti).<br>Game consoles employing tile-based visuals tended to limit not only the number of sprites per frame, but also the number of sprites per row of pixels, but a per-row limit is not adopted here.
 As for the per-frame limit, the Famicom/Nintendo Entertainment System (1983), SEGA Master System/SEGA Mark III (1985), and PC Engine/TurboGrafx 16 (1987) had a limit of 64 sprites; the Game Boy (1989), 40; the SEGA Mega Drive/Genesis (1988), 80; the Super Famicom/Super Nintendo Entertainment System (1990), 128; and the relatively expensive Neo Geo (1990), 381.
 Again, see the "Architecture of Consoles" series by Rodrigo Copetti.

 [^14]: If the game screen image uses two colors only (such as black and white), the game could choose to allow it to have up to 800,000 total pixels.
 For example, a 1024 &times; 768 display has 786,432 total pixels.
 However, two-color graphical display modes larger than 307,200 total pixels are probably rare among consumers.
 The modern game _Return of the Obra Dinn_ employs a two-color 800 &times; 450 display (378,000 total pixels) (but even so this resolution was ["up from 640[ &times; ]350"](https://forums.tigsource.com/index.php?topic=40832.msg1363742#msg1363742)).<br><br>In the Godot engine, the screen resolution corresponds to the "Viewport Width" (`window/size/viewport_width`) and "Viewport Height" (`window/size/viewport_height`) project settings.
 For the Unity engine, there is advice from 2019 relating to the visual style in [**"8-bit"**](https://blog.unity.com/technology/2d-pixel-perfect-how-to-set-up-your-unity-project-for-retro-8-bits-games) and [**"16-bit"**](https://blog.unity.com/technology/2d-pixel-perfect-how-to-set-up-your-unity-project-for-retro-16-bit-games) game consoles.
 In Unreal Engine, the screen resolution apparently corresponds to `ResolutionSizeX` and `ResolutionSizeY`.
 But a lighter-weight graphics engine than Unity, Unreal, or even Godot would better suit the spirit of this specification.